Tribal Health Improvement Program (T-HIP) Manual

 T-HIP Eligible Member Opt-Out

-• If the member does not want to participate in either active or pending status, the provider shall give a copy of the form to the member.
+- If the member does not want to participate in either active or pending status, the provider shall give a copy of the Opt-Out Form to the member.

 End of T-HIP Eligible Member Opt-Out Chapter